Arboretum Ventures

 Series D in 2022

-Delphinus Medical Technologies, Inc. is a medical imaging company based in Plymouth, Michigan, with a satellite office in Sunnyvale, California.
-Founded in 2009, the company specializes in developing and commercializing SoftVue, an innovative ultrasound technology designed for comprehensive breast imaging.
-This circular array transducer system provides three-dimensional and tomographic imaging, allowing for the examination of women's breasts to detect both benign and malignant masses, assess breast cancer risks, diagnose breast diseases, and monitor treatment.
-Delphinus serves hospitals and imaging clinics across the United States and internationally, offering a non-invasive, radiation-free solution that enhances the early detection of breast cancer while prioritizing patient comfort.
+Delphinus Medical Technologies, Inc. is a medical imaging company based in Plymouth, Michigan, with an additional office in Sunnyvale, California.
+Founded in 2009, the company specializes in developing and commercializing innovative breast cancer screening solutions.
+Its flagship product, SoftVue, employs a unique circular array transducer technology that utilizes ultrasound to provide three-dimensional and tomographic imaging of the entire breast.
+This system is designed to differentiate between benign and malignant masses, assess breast cancer risks, and monitor treatment, all while ensuring a comfortable experience for patients without the use of radiation.
+Delphinus serves hospitals and imaging clinics both in the United States and internationally, aiming to improve early detection and diagnosis of breast cancer.

 Navv Systems